Free Shipping on Orders over $75 to the Contiguous US

 Modeling in 9–12 builds on K–8 experiences and progresses to using, synthesizing, and developing models to predict and show relationships among variables between systems and their components in the natural and designed worlds.

 This part is mostly for the big kids and the grown-ups.
-Review for yourself and your students the basics of photosynthesis.
+Review the basics of photosynthesis with yourself and your students.
 This is a great time to use a K-W-L-W four column chart.
-Have your students write or draw what they KNOW about corn and/or about growing plants and what they WONDER about how corn grows.
+Have your students write or draw what they KNOW about corn and/or about growing plants, and what they WONDER about how corn grows.
 You can circle back at the end of the experiment to fill out what they have LEARNED and what they WANT TO KNOW next.

 Control - a group used as a standard of comparison for checking the results of an experiment.